datmt/spring-boot-demo-english/demo-websocket/README.md

 # spring-boot-demo-websocket

-> 此 demo 主要演示了 Spring Boot 如何集成 WebSocket，实现后端主动往前端推送数据。网上大部分websocket的例子都是聊天室，本例主要是推送服务器状态信息。前端页面基于vue和element-ui实现。
+> This demo mainly demonstrates how Spring Boot integrates WebSocket to enable the backend to actively push data to the front end.
+Most examples of websockets on the web are chat rooms, and this example mainly pushes server status information.
+The front-end page is based on the vue and element-ui implementations.

-## 1. 代码
+## 1. code

 ### 1.1. pom.xml